 6. Seal the jar and wait.
 Be patient.
 This ferment may take some time.

 7. Let the bills sit for at least three days.
 Taste them on day three.
 If you like the flavor, they are ready.
-Transfer them to the fridge to stop the fermentation.
+Transfer them to the fridge to slow the fermentation.

 Bees also face threats from climate change.
-Individual actions like going car free are good but they’re not enough.
+Make individual changes: eat more plants, drive less, buy less stuff and get politically active.
 Join your chapter of 350.org and take to the streets.

 Consider growing some food and plant companion flowers near your garden to attract bees.
 If you have a strip of land, use it.
 Watch gangster gardener Ron Finley’s Ted Talk for inspiration.